 Why is recognition of the Mountains to Sound Greenway as a National Heritage Area important?

 As communities across the Greenway undergo massive growth, this designation offers new opportunities to more effectively conserve natural resources, preserve and share cultural heritage, and contribute to the economic vitality of the region.
-Specifically, goals of the Mountains to Sound Greenway NHA are to:
+Specifically, goals of the Greenway NHA are to:

-Does the National Heritage Designation impact private property rights?
+Does the National Heritage Area designation impact private property rights?

-Does the National Heritage Designation add federal government oversight?
+Does the National Heritage Area designation add federal government oversight?

 NO. Designation does not add federal government oversight over local management decisions and it does NOT remove ownership or management of public lands from any public agencies currently managing them.
 Land management remains with current agencies such as the U.S. Forest Service or Washington State Parks.
 National Heritage Areas do not increase federal regulation over lands.

-Does the National Heritage Designation mandate the acquisition of new public lands?
+Does the National Heritage Area designation mandate the acquisition of new public lands?

 NO. Designation does not mandate the acquisition of new public lands, however we continue to work to acquire strategic parcels for public ownership from willing sellers at fair market value, consistent with our strategic plan.

-Does the National Heritage Designation increase funding opportunities?
+Does the National Heritage Area designation increase funding opportunities?

 YES.
 Official recognition may increase funding opportunities for Greenway projects through increased visibility and voluntary partnerships.

-What is the role of the Greenway Trust?
+What is the role of the Mountains to Sound Greenway Trust?

-The Mountains to Sound Greenway Trust was appointed as the coordinating entity of the new National Heritage Area, a role for which our collaborative, inclusive organization is uniquely suited.
-For nearly thirty years, the Mountains to Sound Greenway Trust has led a broad-based coalition toward a vision of preserving a healthy balance between people and nature between Seattle and Ellensburg.
+The Greenway Trust was appointed as the coordinating entity of the new National Heritage Area, a role for which our collaborative, inclusive organization is uniquely suited.
+For nearly thirty years, the Greenway Trust has led a broad-based coalition toward a vision of preserving a healthy balance between people and nature between Seattle and Ellensburg.

 What is the role of the National Park Service?